Secret Sauce and Claim Jumper trails

 The next trail fork is the Secret Sauce

 loop itself, coming at mile 0.4 from the trailhead.
-The trail is ONE-WAY
+The riding direction

 along the edge of the mesa.
 As you approach the top, the Claim Jumper

 trail forks away on your right at mile 1.4 from the trailhead.
 Keep left to continue your

 There's a viewpoint at the top with 360 degree desert views.
 To the north

 is the St. George airport.
 Escarpments and cliffs line up across the

 valley.
 The Pine Valley Mountains form the skyline behind the airport.

 The trail now begins a steady and gentle winding descent back to the

 fork.
 Make another loop, or head uphill to Claim Jumper, or keep straight to finish up.